nautobot/nautobot/nautobot/docs/plugins/development.md

 To install the plugin for development the following steps should be taken:

-* Activate the Nautobot virtual environment (`/opt/nautobot/bin/activate` if using official doc)
+* Activate the Nautobot virtual environment (as detailed above)
 * Navigate to the project root, where the `pyproject.toml` file exists for the plugin
 * Execute the command `poetry install` to install the local package into the Nautobot virtual environment